bootdotdev/blog/content/computer-science/highest-paying-computer-science-jobs.md

 ## Scientist - $120,000/yr

 The "Computer Scientist" title means a lot of different things to different people.
 It seems (after browsing various job sites) that it usually involves government or security work.
-As a Computer Scientist, you’ll use your skills to automate and enrich a variety of data in support of analytics and reports.
+As a Computer Scientist, you'll use your skills to automate and enrich a variety of data in support of analytics and reports.
 CS employees sometimes need to bridge the gap between non-computer scientist analysts and other technical professions such as Data Scientists and software developers.
 Computer scientist jobs often involve continual learning and ongoing research into cutting-edge problems.

 ### Responsibilities: